ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Ordered is a boolean property.
 If true, this Message should be delivered after the last Message passed to the same Connection via the Send action; if false, this Message may be delivered out of order.

-#### Immediate {#send-immediate}

-Immediate is a boolean property.
-If true, the caller prefers immediacy to efficient capacity usage for this Message.
-For example, this means that the Message should not be bundled with other
-Message into the same transmission by the underlying Protocol Stack.

 #### Idempotent {#send-idempotent}